Economy of the Kurdistan Region: Foundations of a semi-autonomous economy (1991–2003)

-During US occupation of Iraq (2003–2011)
+From 1996 to 2003, the region benefited from both international aid and the UN Oil-for-Food Programme, which provided funds and resources for the region and both parties.
+With the implementation of the programme, the Kurdistan region received 13 per cent of the total budget, which was distributed by the UN agencies among the governorates according to population size.
+Both the KDP and the PUK had largely benefited from it through the profitable contracts they had for local distribution and infrastructure projects as part of implementing the programme.

+Oil boom and economic expansion (2003–2014)

-Following the removal of Saddam Hussein's administration and the subsequent violence, the three provinces fully under the Kurdistan Regional Government's control were the only three in Iraq to be ranked "secure" by the US government.
+Following the removal of Saddam Hussein's administration and the subsequent violence, the three provinces fully under the Kurdistan Regional Government's control were the only ones in Iraq to be ranked "secure" by the US government.
 According to the KRG website, not a single coalition soldier has died nor a single foreigner been kidnapped since the 2003 invasion of Iraq in areas administered by the KRG.

 The relative security and stability of the region has allowed the KRG to sign a number of investment contracts with foreign companies.
 In 2006, the first new oil well since the invasion of Iraq was drilled in the Kurdistan region by the Norwegian energy company DNO.
 Initial indications are that the oil field contains at least 100 Moilbbl of oil and will be pumping 5000 oilbbl/d by early 2007.
 The KRG has signed exploration agreements with several other oil companies, including Canada's Western Oil Sands and the UK's Sterling Energy and Gulf Keystone Petroleum.

 The stability of the Kurdistan region has allowed it to achieve a higher level of development than other regions in Iraq.
 In 2004, the per capita income was 50% higher than in the rest of Iraq.
 By 2009, this was 200% higher.
-The highest growth rates achieved was around 12.7% in 2005–2008 and again 11.5% in 2010–2012.
+The highest growth rates achieved was around 12.7% in 2005–2008, and 11.5% in 2010–2012.
 Since 2012, the growth rate has stabilized between 7% and 8%.
-The government continues to receive a portion of the revenue from Iraq's oil exports, and the government will soon implement a unified foreign investment law.
+The government continues to receive a portion of the revenue from Iraq's oil exports, and will soon implement a unified foreign investment law.

-The KRG also has plans to build a media city in Arbil and free trade zones near the borders with Turkey and Iran by 2016.
-The KRG is an integral part of the general cultural and economic region also containing Syria, Turkey, Lebanon, Israel, Cyprus, Armenia, Azerbaijan, Iran, Georgia, Greece, Bulgaria, Romania, and Moldova, i.e. the Eastern Mediterranean-Black Sea-Caucasian region.
-As such, the KRG leadership has expressed plans for a more thorough integration and relationship with these countries, especially the three Caucasian Republics, Turkey, and Moldova.
-This would give the Kurdish economy a better bridge-head or foothold into Russia, Europe and the EU.
-According to President Barzani, this would also cement KRG's essentially Eurasian character rather than an undesirable Middle Eastern-Arab character.
-According to Barzani, the Kurdish culture, national characteristics, work ethics, business culture, etc. are more similar to that of Georgia, Moldova, etc. than to that of the rest of Iraq.
-It also has a similar Eastern Mediterranean climate, cuisine and thus a favourable tourist destination.